fitrahive/.github/profile/README.md

 2. Engage in community discussions on Telegram to connect with other members
 3. Start contributing to ongoing open-source projects with your code, designs, or ideas
 4. Gain recognition and grow within the community through meaningful contributions

+> [!IMPORTANT]
+> Fitrahive **currently operates without** a permanent advisory presence from scholars (asatidz) of the Sunnah.
+Founder Abu Masyail relies on self-sourced notes (murajaah) from rigorous Sunnah studies for guidance, which inform project implementations.
+If you are a knowledgeable adherent of the Salaf methodology, your potential involvement as the primary advisor is welcomed.
+Please contact Abu Masyail for further discussion.